Journaling. The age-old answer to the question, “What’s the best way to start writing?”

 The website 750 Words is based on it, and you can write your pages there.
 Although you won’t get the benefits of handwriting, you have you an opportunity to “think out loud” and get your ideas in order without the pressure of having to create to reach a specific goal.

-11. Do it like social media, but private
+11. Make it like a social media post, but private

 If you’re one of those people who hates journaling but has no problem tweeting or posting on social media, think of your journal as a compendium of ideas to post later.
 Write short pieces about anything you want, from random thoughts to parenting advice, to silly conversations you hear around you, to smart things you do or say.